b-crawl/bcrawl/README.md

   - v1.11.3: Slow is level 1.
   - v1.11.4: Ozocubu's Refrigeration now has the same damage formula as Fireball.
 (Its damage calculation was wrong for several months.)
   - v1.11.6: Iskenderun's Mystic Blast is level 3, and has lower base damage but higher damage scaling.
+  - v1.11.7: Irradiate has the same damage formula as Bolt of Fire, which has lower base damage but higher damage scaling.

 #### Removed Spells
   - Summon Guardian Golem